PrajuktaP25/React-Quiz-Application/README.md

 - Score tracking
 - Clean and simple UI
 - Questions stored in a JSON file
-- Fast development with Vite + HMR
+- Fast development with Vite

 ## Run the Project Locally